OnlyHardOfficial/ummorpg_mysql/Readme.md

 # UMMORPG Mysql Addon

-This is a Mysql Addon for uMMORPG 1.144 and [previous versions](https://github.com/paulpach/ummorpg_mysql/releases)
+This is a Mysql Addon forked from PaulPauch[previous versions](https://github.com/paulpach/ummorpg_mysql/releases) and now is compatible with v1.148 uMMORPG

 This is pretty much a drop in replacement for the sqlite Database.cs that comes with uMMORPG.